chandkund/Stock-Price-Prediction-/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Make sure to adjust any file paths and repository URLs as needed.
 This `README.md` provides a structured overview of the project, including installation instructions, code explanation, and model evaluation.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE)